 My desire and my heart wants to share how to be okay as well with your situations.
 How to make blank pages transform negative emotions into manageable emotions.
 Create a safe space to share your thoughts and turn those "I can't" into "maybe I can".
 There was a sign that hung in my therapist office, opposite where I sat.
 It was a series of pictures and in the middle of the pictures there was a plaque that said "You Can Do This..."
 For years I looked at those words and I would roll my eyes thinking to myself, yeah, whatever.
-That sign is such inspiration to me now, those words that I stared at each session are now my motto....
+That sign is such inspiration to me now, those words that I stared at each session is now my motto....
 "I Can Do this"!!!

 I can't wait for you to join me on my journey to meaningful and healing journaling!
 I am so excited to share what I have learned and to also share my joy and freedom of the new me that I have been able to achieve through very dark times.
 Allow me to help you find your, You Can Do This, inspiration.